Zekfoo/tactileAGB/README.md

 # Disclaimer

 As with all hardware mods, you risk irreparable damage to your device if the proper precautions are not taken.
-Feel free to reach out for any questions or troubleshooting.
+Due to variability in OEM and aftermarket  Feel free to reach out for any questions or troubleshooting.

 # Installation